-The CMS Board of Education met at 6:00 pm on August 12th, 2014 in the chamber of the government center.
+The CMS Board of Education met at 6:04 pm on September 9th, 2014 in the chamber of the government center.
 All board members were present.
-The agenda was voted in by a measure of 9-0.
+The board approved the agenda by a vote of 9-0.

-The next regular board meeting will be August 26th, 2014 at 6:00 pm in room 267 of the government center.
+The next CMS Regular Board Meeting will be September 23rd, 2014 at 6:00 pm in room 267 of the government center.
 The government center is located at 600 East Fourth Street, Charlotte, North Carolina.